Whittier, Alaska: History

 Whittier was incorporated in 1969 and eventually became a port of call for cruise ships.
 It is utilized by local operations and about 100-passenger mid-sized cruise ships.
 When the Anton Anderson Memorial Tunnel opened to public access in 2000, it became the first highway to connect Whittier to Anchorage and inner Alaska—previously, the only ways to reach the town had been rail, boat and plane.

 After the tunnel expanded access to Whittier, it began to be visited by larger cruise lines.
 It is the embarkation/debarkation point of one-way cruises from Anchorage to Vancouver by Princess Tours.
 Whittier is also popular with tourists, photographers, outdoor enthusiasts, paddlers, hikers, sport fishermen, and hunters because of its abundance of wildlife and natural beauty.
 Whittier is located within the Chugach National Forest, the second-largest national forest in the U.S.

-Whittier is in the Chugach School District and has one school serving approximately 48 students from preschool through high school, according to the 2019–2020 enrollment numbers.
+Whittier is in the Chugach School District and has one school serving approximately 48 students from preschool through high school, according to the 2019 and 2020 enrollment numbers.